bmourad01/eoc/README.md

 - Top-level functions via `define`
 - Anonymous functions via `lambda`
 - Loops (via `while`), sequencing (via `begin`, `when`, and `unless`), and assignment (via `set!`)

-# Why are you using `nasm`?

-Partly for familiarity, partly because it resembles Intel syntax for x86 assembly.
-I find AT&T syntax to be very ugly, and the mnemonics it uses conflict with those found in the official Intel manuals.

-I'm aware that GNU `as` can allow for Intel syntax.
-I just haven't implemented such a backend (yet).